pirateZilla/2018-ca377-moored39-parkatdcu/README.md

     ```
 3. Passes, failures are errors of your unit test cases will then be presented within the terminal.

-#### Gitlab
+#### GitHub
-1. In your terminal, commit your most recent version of the project to your GitLab repository.
+1. In your terminal, commit your most recent version of the project to your GitHub repository.
     ```
     $ git add .
     $ git commit -m "<insert concise commit message here>"
     $ git push -u origin master
     ```
-2. Once the version has been pushed to GitLab, open the GitLab Repository in your browser.
+2. Once the version has been pushed to GitHub, open the GitHub Repository in your browser.
 3. Navigate to the 'Pipelines' tab.
 4. All commits will be visible here with a status of 'passed' or 'failed'.
 In the 'Stages' column of each commit if you hover over that icon you can see each test case status.
 Clicking these will open the log information from the test cases indicating any passes, failures or errors from the unit test.
-5. For GitLab, the file `.gitlab-ci.yml` invokes the tests to begin on commits being pushed to the repository.
+5. For GitHub, the file `.gitlab-ci.yml` invokes the tests to begin on commits being pushed to the repository.

 #### PythonAnywhere
 1. Similarly to running the unittests locally, on PythonAnywhere you can run `./manage.py test` from your Bash Console.